GustavoSiqueiraMartins/Game-System-Requirement-Fetcher/README.md

 	feature is required as the API fetches data from internet where games are not named in short forms.Also if user makes a minor spelling mistake while entering the game name, still he is good to go.

-	IMPORTANT NOTE: THE API REQUIRES AT MAX 60 SECONDS TO WORK AS IT FETCHES HUGE DATA FROM INTERNET(net is slow) PLEASE BE PATIENT TILL RESULT IS DISPLAYED.
+	IMPORTANT NOTE: THE API REQUIRES AT MAX 60 SECONDS TO WORK AS IT FETCHES HUGE DATA FROM INTERNET(net is slow @IITG) PLEASE BE PATIENT TILL RESULT IS DISPLAYED.